h2oai/datatable/docs/api/dt/count.rst

     :tests: tests/test-reduce.py
     :signature: count(cols=None)

-    Calculate the number of non-missing values for each column from `cols`, if `cols` is provided, or the total number of rows if `cols` is not provided.
+    Calculate the number of non-missing values for each column from `cols`.
+When `cols` is not provided, calculate the total number of rows.

     Parameters
     ----------